DJamesWilliamson/SamsungAnalysis/README.md

 * the fixed width format files containing the accelerometer and gyroscopic data were read into R

 ## SECTION C common to both methods A and B
-### cleaning and combining files to create a tidy dataset
+### Cleaning and combining files to create a tidy dataset

 * the numerical activity codes were substituted with their descriptors
 * the train and test activity files were combined in rows (in that order) and the variable named "Activity"